 Our due diligence policy translates into concrete tasks, procedures, and ways of working in our company.
 The procurement teams of our divisions, the quality departments, and the ESG team work closely together.
-More about the day-to-day governance can be found in the last section of this document.
+More about the day-to-day governance can be found in the chapter governance.